bfbbdecomp/bfbb/docs/WalkthroughAndTips.md

 AFTER_IF:
 ```

 This applies to switch statements as well.
-CW will try to generate a prelude which decides what label to jump to, followed by a blocks corresponding to each case body, in the order which they were written in the original assembly code:
+CW will try to generate a prelude which decides what label to jump to, followed by a block corresponding to each case body, in the order which they were written in the original code:

 ```C
     // prelude code jumping to the labels below